Auto enrolment (AE) and workplace pensions

 The law on workplace pensions has changed.
 Under the Pensions Act 2008, every employer in the UK must put certain staff into a pension scheme and contribute towards it.
 This is called Automatic Enrolment.
-If you need help or an information pack go to the Enquire at bottom of this article, but read on in the meantime…
+If you need help or an information pack go to the Enquire now or at bottom of this article, but read on in the meantime…

 You could be a café, hairdresser, accountant or gallery, if you employ at least one person you are an employer and you have certain legal duties you must follow and abide with.

 Workplace Pensions (company schemes) is nothing new, but the Auto Enrolment legislation requires that all employers must provide one for their “qualifying” staff, is.
 The responsibility for selecting and setting up a Workplace Pension rests with the employer.

 All Workplace Pensions that are used for Auto Enrolment, must:

 • Be open to all employees without the need for any employee to complete an application, sign any forms or provide any information

 • Offer a default investment fund that is suitable for all

 • Offer additional investment options for those that want them

 • And be a registered pension scheme with HMRC